DewduSendanayake/Spotify_PowerBI_Dashboard/README.md

 ## 📊 Power BI Visualization Highlights

-Transformed the enriched dataset into an interactive experience in **Power BI Desktop**, with visuals that speak louder than words:
+Transformed the enriched dataset into an interactive experience in **Power BI Desktop**, with visuals that speak louder than words,

 * 🎤 **Top Artists Timeline**: Trend analysis across years
 * 🔥 **Energy × Danceability**: Interactive scatter with album art tooltips